Free Initial Assessment

-If your employer has not paid you or they have paid you less than you are owed, you may be entitled to make a claim for unlawful deductions from wages.
-Our solicitors can explain your rights to you and help you to decide what action to take to recover your money.
+An unlawful deduction of wages occurs when your employer has not paid you or they have paid you less than you are owed, without a lawful reason.
+Depending on your specific circumstances, you may be entitled to claim unlawful deductions from wages.
+Our employment law solicitors are here to explain your rights and help you to decide on the right course of action to recover your money.

 Can an employer make deductions from wages without your consent?

-Your employer must have written consent to make deductions from your wages unless it is a lawful deduction as follows:
+No, your employer cannot make deductions from your wages and must have your written consent, unless it is a lawful deduction as follows:

 • Your employment contract allows the deduction.